josdejong/react-hooks-for-classes/README.md

 See the folder `/demo` in the github project for an extensive example.

-Create a `ReactClassHook` with the life cycle hooks that you need: `hookDidMount`, `hookDidUpdate`, `hookWillUnmount`.
-The class has a property `this.props`, which is refreshed at any update using a `getProps` callback passed via the class constructor.
+Create a `ReactClassHook` with the life cycle hooks you need: `hookDidMount`, `hookDidUpdate`, `hookWillUnmount`.
+The class has a property `this.props`, which is refreshed at any update.
 You can create your own state in the class, like `this.timer` in the following example.

 ```ts
 import { ReactClassHook } from 'react-hooks-for-classes'